 The Core Strategy sets-out the long term strategy for the type and location of development in Pendle.
 It contains a spatial vision and strategic planning policies that will help to guide future decisions on applications for development.
-It is the spatial expression of Pendle's Sustainable Community Strategy.
-As such it reflects not only the Council's own strategies, but also those of partner organisations.
-Where possible the principles of these existing strategies, action plans, proposals and programmes are reflected in the document.
+It is the spatial expression of the SCS and as such reflects not only the Council's own strategic objectives, but also those of partner organisations.
+Where possible the principles of any existing strategies, action plans, proposals and programmes are reflected in the document.

-The purpose of the Core Strategy is to establish the strategic direction for planning policy in Pendle, helping to deliver the key objectives set-out in Our Pendle Our Future: Pendle's Sustainable Community Strategy (SCS).
-The eight priority goals in the SCS are regarded as the key to successfully delivering our shared vision for the future of Pendle.
+The purpose of the Core Strategy is to establish the strategic direction for planning policy in Pendle, helping to deliver the eight priority goals set-out in the SCS, which are regarded as the key to successfully delivering our shared vision for the future of Pendle.